-Default peripheral input.
-Input can be moved to any other pin with the PPS input selection registers.
-See Register 12-2.
-Note 1:
+Note 1: Default peripheral input.
+Alternate pins can be selected as the peripheral input with the PPS input selection registers.

-All pin outputs default to PORT latch data.
-Any pin can be selected as a digital peripheral output with the PPS output selection registers.
-See Register 12-3.
-2:
+^{2:} All pin digital outputs default to PORT latch data.
+Alternate outputs can be selected as the peripheral digital output with the PPS output selection registers.

-These peripheral functions are bidirectional.
+^{3:} These peripheral functions are bidirectional.
 The output pin selections must be the same as the input pin selections.